Siversk: Founding and 20th-century history

-The settlements were occupied by the Central Powers during the 1918 Central Powers invasion of Ukraine, and locals fought back as partisans.
-The area saw fighting during the Russian Civil War before eventually being captured by the Bolsheviks, who incorporated it into the Soviet Union.
-The oldest surviving school was built in Siversk in 1927.

-The area saw fighting again during World War II.
 On 27 January 1950, most of the disparate minor settlements - including Rodionivka and Chornohorivka - were merged into Yama.
 The worker's settlement near the dolomite mine was excluded from this, instead becoming the settlement Dolomitne.
 Yama was part of Yama Raion until 10 September 1959, when the raion was abolished, and its territory, including Yama, was merged into Artemivsk Raion.

 Yama received city status in 1961, and was renamed to Siversk on 2 August 1973.
 The name "Siversk" is derived from the Siversky Donets river.
 In 1980, a museum was opened about Volodymyr Sosiura, the poet who had visited the area.

 In the wake of the dissolution of the Soviet Union in 1991, Siversk experienced the economic decline that affected many countries of the former USSR.
 The dolomite plant was closed in 2008 after the exhaustion of the resources in the mine.
 The local farm went bankrupt, and the economy entered a depression.
 The population began to decline, leading to Siversk becoming "a hopelessly subsidized city of pensioners."